Frequently asked questions

 How can I use the system as a client portal?

 To use Cloud as a client portal requires setting up the proper workspace and accounts to enable secure file transfer, document management, and secure messaging between internal staff members and external client parties (known as contacts).
 To define a workspace, add a client entity to the system.
 All interactions between staff and contacts take place within this entity.
+For instructions, see Create client workspaces.
 For contacts to access the system, they require an account and permissions to access the associated client entity.
 You can add a contact and assign them appropriate roles.
 Additional roles can be assigned to this user to enable access to content.
-For detailed instructions, see Setting up a client portal.
+For instructions, see Create an account for staff or contacts and Assign security roles.

 Should I create accounts for all my staff?